YottaDB/YDBDoc/MessageRecovery/errors.rst

 DELIMWIDTH, Delimiter length xxxx exceeds device width yyyy

-Run Time Information: This indicates that the length of the first delimiter string specified in the DELIMITER deviceparameter exceeds the WIDTH of the socket device being OPENd (or USEd).
+Run Time Information: This indicates that the length of the first delimiter string specified in the DELIMITER deviceparameter exceeds the WIDTH of the socket device being OPENed (or USEd).

-Action: Modify the first delimiter string to have a length of at most the WIDTH of the socket device.
+Action: Modify the first delimiter string to have a length of, at most, the WIDTH of the socket device.

 ----------------------
 DEVICEREADONLY